KAIZN-io/Voy/README.md

 - Only changes in code?
   1. If you changed your static files run: `npm run build`
   2. Gunicorn does not reload your code, so you need to restart your `p` service: `docker-compose restart p`

+### Scheduled database backups
+The Docker setup also includes a container for creating scheduled backups of the database.
+Here is how to set them up:

+1. Copy `ofelia.example.ini` to `ofelia.ini`.
+Use the example values or adapt them to your preference.
+See: [mcuadros/ofelia](https://github.com/mcuadros/ofelia)
+2. You can now start your database backups with `docker-compose up -d db-backups`

+#### Adapt the location of the backups
+The location where the backups are stored can be adapted in the `.env` file with the `DB_BACKUP_DIR` variable.

 <a name="debugging"></a>
 ## Debugging